the-alquemist/GMI-PAN/README.md

 1. NHMMER 3.3.2
 1. bcbio-gff 0.6.9

+## Colaborations

+### Antimicrobial resistance, pathogenic potential and genomic features of carbapenem-resistant Klebsiella pneumoniae isolated in Chile: high-risk ST25 clones and novel mobile elements
+In this study *GMI-PAN* was used as an annotation tool for the analyses of plasmids encoding carbapenemases and other resistance determinants. https://doi.org/10.1101/2022.11.28.517876

 ## Special thanks!

 *GMI-PAN* is based in annotation modules such as *PROKKA*, *PlasmidVerify*, *PlasmidFinder*, *RGI*, *PhageBoost*, *NHMMER* and *IVIP*.
 Thanks to the respective or respectives authors for their contribution and please visit their work!